IHE/ITI.PCF/input/pagecontent/volume-1.md

 ### XX.2.4 Explicit Advanced Option

 The Explicit Advanced Option indicates that there is support for an advanced set of patient specific parameters.
 The Advanced policies allow for Patient specific permit/deny parameters on sensitive health topics and requires the use of security tagged data.
-The security tagged data might be implemented using a **Security Labeling Service** that is not defined here; or other systems design.
+The security tagged data might be implemented using a [Security labeling Service](ch-P.html#SLS) that is not defined here; or other systems design.
 This option is required to support sensitive health topic segmentation such as substance abuse, mental health, sexuality and reproductive health, etc.

 See [Advanced Consent](content.html#advanced) Content Profile